Last Updated on by Bree

 So if you have those in your cleanout kit, your items may sell faster on ThredUp.

-Also if your clothes are in great condition, they may sell quicker than if they weren’t.
+Also, if your clothes are in excellent condition, they may sell quicker than if they weren’t.

 Those are just a few tips to sell on ThredUp.

-I’d also add that if only your clothes were given a longer window to sell, then you’d make more sales.
+I’d also add that you’d make more sales if the clothes were given longer to sell.

 Benefits of ThredUp Consignment Store